22alu/cs326-final-team7/docs/final.md

 Throughout the process of creating CourseCheck, all of us learned valuable lessons about how to delegate and coordinate tasks.
 In a more technical sense, we learned a lot about the fundamentals of APIs, web security, and more specifically how to utilize Bootstrap and Heroku.
 We encountered some difficulties deploying to Heroku, given that none of us had previous experience with it, as well as difficulties switching tracks when reworking our code to fit with secure databases rather than dummy data.
 It would have been useful to know from the start how uneven the pacing would be when implementing different aspects of our application, as we would have been able to organize our time more effectively.

 # Rubric

+1. Working front end without major visible bugs: 15%
+2. Course Search working correctly and displaying right results: 20%
+3. University Search working correctly and displaying right results: 20%
+4. User login/signup and logout working correctly: 10%
+5. User's have option to to edit and delete their reviews once they log in: 10%
+6. Anyone can create reviews and they are added appropriately: 10%
+7. Buttons and hyperlinks functioning correctly: 5%
+8. Any changes created on the data is reflected on the site (for example deleting or editing a user's review gets updated on the review page): 10%